Strategic IP Management Tools

 Leveraging that expertise, we have developed a roadmap-based toolkit for developing IP strategies.
 The tool has been extensively tested and validated with large and small firms across different sectors.

-The IP roadmapping toolkit is available both for “classical” in-person workshops as well as remote settings using online whiteboard tools.
+The IP roadmapping toolkit is available both for “classical” in-person workshops as well as remote settings using digital online whiteboard tools.

 On top of the generic IP roadmap approach, specialised IP roadmap processes and templates have been developed, such as for service-based business models and technology ventures.

-Selected publications
+Associated publications

 Tietze, F., Phaal, R., Bluemel, J., & Wang, T. (2022).
 Roadmapping for formulating IP Strategies.
 In University of Cambridge, CTM working paper series.
 Cambridge, UK.